Making meringue is something that is a bit tough for some people, but once you get used to making it, it’s going to be worth all of the effort.

-If you don’t have any cream of tartar, then it’d be wise to go out and buy some.
+If you don’t have any cream of tartar, it’d be wise to go out and buy some.
 It’s not expensive, and it’ll help you to get the results that you want when making meringue.

 Having your meringue turn out soft or otherwise wrong will be upsetting.
 You just want to enjoy a delicious meringue pie or some type of meringue cookie.

 Thankfully, it’s going to be possible to troubleshoot and figure out where you went wrong.
-Typically, there should only be a few common mistakes that are preventing you from getting ideal results when making meringue.
+Typically, there should only be a few common mistakes that are preventing you from getting ideal results when making it.

-If this is happening, then it might be better to avoid making meringue until you can solve the humidity problem.
+If this is happening, it might be better to avoid making meringue until you can solve the humidity problem.
 One good solution is to buy a dehumidifier for your home.

-Beating the eggs wrong can also lead to issues with meringue softness.
+Beating the eggs wrong can also lead to issues with softness.
 There are situations when people beat the meringue too slowly, and this causes it to turn out soft and sort of droopy.

 When you beat the eggs too long, it’s going to make them turn out dry and grainy.
 It’s also true that failing to use cream of tartar could make it way harder to achieve stiff peaks when making meringue.

-Use this advice so that you can have an easier time making meringue.
+Use this advice so that you can have an easier time making it.
 You’ll be able to get this figured out so that you can enjoy your desserts without it being a huge deal.